-If the already mentioned Green Guides are followed, and a diaper must decompose into natural elements within a year of customary disposal, than we feel that all claims of biodegradability concerning disposable diapers, or their components, is deceptive marketing.
+If the already mentioned Green Guides are followed, and a diaper must decompose into natural elements within a year of customary disposal, then we feel that all claims of biodegradability concerning disposable diapers, or their components, is deceptive marketing.
 It is unclear to us that any of the diapers that claim biodegradability are actually in compliance with the FTC's legal definition of breaking down in one year.
 However, we would assume that in practice the inclusion of more biodegradable materials would result in some portions of the diaper possibly breaking down faster than less biodegradable options; but faster might mean tens of years instead of hundreds.

 So Do the Claims Matter?

-We think the use of biodegradable materials or the claims of biodegradability of a disposable diaper are relevant.
+We think the use of biodegradable materials or the claims of biodegradability of a disposable diaper is relevant.
 While the marketing of such claims may be deceptive, by leading consumers to believe the product will degrade quickly in a landfill when in practice it won't, we feel the overall end result is still a positive step in the right direction and indicates a product that is at least trying to be better for the environment.
-Without verifiable scientific evidence it is hard to unequivocally determine the benefits of such biodegradable materials in regards to environmental impacts.
+Without verifiable scientific evidence, it is hard to unequivocally determine the benefits of such biodegradable materials in regards to environmental impacts.
 But we can't help but feel it is a step in the right direction.

 Did you know that human feces, or poop as we commonly call it, is toxic to the environment?
 Did you know it is illegal to dispose of it in the landfill?
 Even if it is contained in a disposable diaper?
 Did you know that feces disposed of in a landfill could seep into the water table and contaminate our drinking water?